obsoletenerd/slideshow/README.md

 ## Installing on a fresh Raspberry Pi

-Use the Raspberry Pi Imager to put "Raspberry Pi OS Lite (64-bit)" (or the full OS if you want the desktop too) onto a MicroSD card, set up WiFi/SSH/etc.
+Use the Raspberry Pi Imager to put "Raspberry Pi OS (64-bit)" onto a MicroSD card, set up WiFi/SSH/etc.

-SSH into the Pi.
+SSH into the Pi or connect keyboard and monitor.

 Install git:
 `sudo apt-get install git`